Buttery, hot, doughy, soft, crunchy and sweet. The only problem I have with these waffles is that I will never enjoy any other waffle again.

 1 cup pearl sugar

-Mix the yeast, water and sugar in a bowl and let it develop or sit for 15 minutes.
-Mix the flour and salt in a separate large mixing bowl (we use the bowl of our kitchen aid stand mixer) and make a well in the center of the flour.
+2. Mix the flour and salt in a separate large mixing bowl (we use the bowl of our kitchen aid stand mixer).

-Remove the bowl from the mixer, cover it with a kitchen towel, and let the dough rest until it doubles in volume inside the bowl.
-(About 1 hour) Gently fold in the pearl sugar keeping the volume in the dough.
+8. Gently fold in the pearl sugar using a rubber spatula being careful to keep the volume in the dough.
 Let the dough rest for 15 more minutes.
 While the dough is resting, heat the waffle iron.
-Use a waffle iron made for Belgian waffles that are thicker.
+Use a waffle iron made for Belgian waffles – they are thicker.

-Spoon about a 2″ ball of dough into the center of the waffle iron (this should yield a waffle that is about 4″ in diameter).
-I know that sounds small, but these rich waffles pack quite a punch.
-Waffles will take 3 to 5 minutes to bake (in our waffle iron, they take 3 minutes and 15 seconds on level 3.
+9. Spoon about a 2″ ball of dough for each waffle if using a waffle iron that yields four square waffles.
+This yields a waffle that is about 4″ in diameter.
+Waffles will take 3 to 5 minutes to bake.
+(In our waffle iron, they take 3 minutes and 15 seconds on level 3.
 Another reader preferred level 4.
-Play around with it to get it to your liking).
+Play around with it to get it to your liking.)

-These are best served warm right out of the waffle maker!
+10. Serve warm right out of the waffle maker!

 PRINT RECIPE